JeremiahKaren/35percent.github.io/_posts/2017-09-30-elephant-one-creche-gym.md

 ![](/img/tribecacreches1062.png)

-Instead they have built a gym.
+Instead it looks as if they have built a gym.

 Here's another extract from the section 106 showing the creche next to the cinema: